dtu-act/deeponet-acoustic-wave-prop/README.md

 The indexes for the branch net `bn` and `tn` is indicating the layers to freeze and the boolean for `bn_transformer` and `tn_transformer` determines if the encoder/transformer layers for the modified MLP network should be frozen or not.

 ## RUN EVALUATION
-For evaluating a trained model, the following Python scripts can be used (see also section "RE-CREATING RESULTS FROM THE PAPER"):
+For inference and evaluation on a trained model, the following Python scripts can be used (see also section "RE-CREATING RESULTS FROM THE PAPER"):

-    .
-       ├── main1D2D_eval.py
-       ├── eval3D.py
-       ├── main3D_eval.py
-       ├── main3D_eval_speed.py
-       ├── scripts
+    .scripts
-       │   ├── evaluate
+       ├── main1D2D_inference.py
-       │   │   ├── evaluate_speed3D.sh
+       ├── main3D_inference.py

 A `JSON` script is used to specify how to evaluate the model and an example is given below: